Soundbar

 A soundbar, sound bar or media bar is a type of loudspeaker that projects audio from a wide enclosure.
 It is much wider than it is tall, partly for acoustic reasons, and partly so it can be mounted above or below a display device (e.g. above a computer monitor or under a home theater or television screen).
-In a soundbar, multiple speakers are placed in a single cabinet, which helps to create stereo sound or a surround-sound effect.
+In a soundbar, multiple speakers are placed in a single cabinet, which helps to create stereo sound and surround sound effect.
 A separate subwoofer is typically included with, or may be used to supplement, a soundbar.

 History

+One of the earliest attempts at a soundbar was the TeleSound Model 1300, marketed by TeleSound, Inc., in 1980.
+The TeleSound comprises a single wide enclosure with two 5-watt loudspeakers spaced 12 inches apart.
+Connecting a television set's mono output to the TeleSound via a 3.5 mm audio jack allows viewers to watch television in simulated stereo.
+Alternatively, separate left and right audio jacks allow for true stereo playback from LaserDisc players or special video tape players.

-Early passive versions simply integrated left, centre and right speakers into one enclosure, sometimes called an "LCR soundbar".
+Later early passive versions simply integrated left, centre and right speakers into one enclosure, sometimes called an "LCR soundbar".

-Altec Lansing introduced a multichannel soundbar in 1998 called the Voice Of The Digital Theatre or the ADA106.
+Altec Lansing introduced a multichannel soundbar in 1998 called the "Voice of the Digital Theatre" or the ADA106.
 It was a powered speaker system that offered stereo, Dolby Pro-Logic and AC3 surround sound from the soundbar and a separate subwoofer.
-The soundbar housed four 3″ full range drivers and two 1″ tweeters while the subwoofer housed one 8″ dual voice coil driver.
-It used Altec Lansing’s side-firing technology and algorithms to provide surround sound from the sides, rear and front.
+The soundbar contained four 3-inch full range drivers and two 1-inch tweeters while the subwoofer housed one 8-inch dual voice coil driver.
+It used Altec Lansing's side-firing technology and algorithms to provide surround sound from the sides, rear and front.
 This configuration eliminated the wiring of separate speakers and the space they would require.

 Advantages and disadvantages

 Soundbars are relatively small and can be easily positioned under a display, are easy to set up, and are usually less expensive than other stereo sound systems.
 However, because of their smaller size and lack of flexibility in positioning, soundbars do not fill a room with sound as well as separate-speaker stereo systems do.

+Soundbars have also been criticized for their lack of upgradability.
+While a sound system using a receiver can be paired with most speakers and subwoofers, soundbars are usually only compatible with their manufacturer's bespoke options, if upgradable at all.
+Some higher ends soundbars have the ability to perform firmware or similar updates to its soundbar to upgrade the sound or similar things and add new functions.